spokestack/spokestack.io/content/docs/Python/getting-started.md

 ## Talking back to your users

 If you want the full smart speaker experience, you will need to give your application a voice.
 This can be achieved with text-to-speech (TTS).
 For more information on TTS, see the [TTS concept guide](/docs/concepts/tts).
-TTS playback uses `PyAudioOutput` class, which plays audio with the default speaker for the device.
-Like NLU, TTS can be used in an Event Handler.
+TTS playback uses the `PyAudioOutput` class, which plays audio with the default speaker for the device.
+Like NLU, TTS can be used in an event handler.
 Take a look at the example below, which simply speaks what the ASR heard.

 ```python
 @pipeline.event